Launch Looker Studio and create a blank report

 Click through the following prompts:

-- Check the checkbox to acknowledge you have read and agree to the Google Data Studio Additional Terms, then click Continue.
+- Select Country name and enter a Company name.
+Check the checkbox to acknowledge you have read and agree to the Looker Studio Additional Terms, then click Continue.

-- On the Sign up for emails to get the most out of Google Data Studio dialog, select "No" to all options, then click Continue.
+- On the Sign up for emails to get the most out of Looker Studio dialog, select "No" to all options, then click Continue.

 Click the Blank report template again.